 You can follow that clue and lay Man City.
 It then doesn’t matter who wins the league – Liverpool, Tottenham, Arsenal, Chelsea, Man Utd or even Cardiff, as long as it’s not Man City you will end the campaign quids in.

 Sports is all about opinions and sports betting is all about how highly you value yours.
 That’s one of the reasons exchange betting has taken off.
 If you are determined Man City will win the league, you can back them to do just that at a better price than the bookies are offering.
 If you think there’s no hope and would happily put money on it, you can lay Man City.
 You are then on 19 of the 20-team field and it’s difficult not to be inspired by those numbers, regardless of what the final result may be.
 The more chances you have of winning, the better, surely.

 If accepting bets, it’s vitally important you understand what liability is as it could prove to be a fast-track to the poorhouse if you don’t.
 With sports betting if you bet £10 on a losing selection you will lose £10.
 It’s that simple and there are no nasty surprises.
 There are more ways to win with lay betting, but you could lose more if it all goes wrong.

 The liability you’ll see when accepting bets is how much you stand to lose if your thinking proves to be incorrect and everyone with their money down on your bet wins.
 Often, there are a number of safeguards in place to ensure you don’t get in over your head and end up losing thousands.
 The standard practice is the liability can’t be more than is in your account.
 This allows you to deposit and set out how much you are willing to risk when accepting bets.
-The exchange will stop you taking bets if the liability is more than your balance can afford.
+The exchange will stop you from taking bets if the liability is more than your balance can afford.

 Watch Your Points